lukinov/form/README.md

 <!-- ================================================================ -->
 ### Struggled with React Hook Form, Formik, or TanStack Form?
 Formengine Core — You’re not alone.
 Forms shouldn’t be this hard!

 #### That’s why we built Formengine Core — a JSON-first React Form Renderer and open-source form engine for React.
 It’s time to use something better.
-Describe your form in JSON and render anywhere.
+Describe your form in JSON and render it across your apps.
 No hooks.
 No context.
 No boilerplate.
 No pain.

 ### 📦 Formengine Core Installation
 Install the core package and RSuite free form components: